A guide to writing blog posts that are always relevant (and packed with personality)

 by Brittany Taylor

-“All employees trained by Mr. Miyagi!”
-That’s how the car wash sign read today when I drove by.
+¶ "All employees trained by Mr. Miyagi!"
+That's what was on the car wash sign when I drove by.

-That’s Mr. Miyagi of 1984’s The Karate Kid’s “wax on, wax off” celebrity.
-I haven’t seen that movie since the mid-‘90s.
+That's Mr. Miyagi of 1984's The Karate Kid's "wax on, wax off" fame.
+I haven’t seen that movie since the mid-'90s.
 It took my brain a couple of clicks to put the name with the movie, and one stoplight down when it fell into place, all I could think about was writing this blog post.
-Because guys?
+Because folks?
 That’s a brilliantly placed pop culture reference.

 Should we talk about what makes it absolutely brilliant?
 Um, duh.

 Thirty years later—more than that—and Mr. Miyagi is still a buzzword.
 How’s that for longevity?